 Adopting a vegetarian diet can be a sure shot if one wants to lose weight and stay healthy.
 For a better health experience, there is no harm in adopting a vegetarian diet.
-As vegetarian diet is associated with higher fiber, vitamins, folic acid, magnesium, and phytochemicals, vegetarians tend to stay fitter and have several health benefits over non-vegetarians.
+As the vegetarian diet is associated with higher fibre, vitamins, folic acid, magnesium, and phytochemicals, vegetarians tend to stay fitter and have several health benefits over non-vegetarians.

 As per the research of George Washington University School of Medicine, it has been confirmed that a vegetarian diet is easy to digest and is highly nutritious.
 It has less fatty acids which keep the blood sugar controlled hence reducing the risk of diabetes.
 It also provides important benefits for the management of diabetes and reduces the risk of its development

 Fiber is essential for proper digestion of food.
 It is present in high amount in fruits and vegetables.
 Apart from improving the metabolism of the body, it helps in the speedy elimination of toxins and chemicals which hinder the growth.
 As vegetarian foods are usually water-based they also help in maintaining the liquid contents in the body.

-Helps in maintaining blood pressure – Vegetarian diet has low sodium and less fatty acids.
+Vegetarian diet has low sodium and less fatty acids.
 The vegetarian food is also cooked in less oil which ultimately helps in maintaining lower blood pressure.
 In comparison, non-vegetarian food has to be cooked in more oil, has more sodium and high amount of fatty acids which results in high blood pressure.

 Psoriasis is a skin disease which causes redness and irritation.
 It can be debilitating for those who suffer from it.
 As per the research of the Federal University of Pernambuco, it has been found that those who consume a vegetarian diet have experienced positive effects.

-Improves mood – Vegetarian diet lacks a substance named Arachidonic acid which is linked with mood swings and agitation.
+Vegetarian diet lacks a substance named Arachidonic acid which is linked with mood swings and agitation.
 It can be found in meat and fish.
 As per Croatia’s Institute for Medical Research and Occupational Health, vegetarians have lower levels of neuroticism and they tend to have fewer mood swings.

 After carrying extensive research it has been found that cholesterol level in the vegetarian diet was much lower when compared to non-vegetarian diet because of which vegetarians have a comparatively lower cholesterol level.

 Non-vegetarian food is a source of saturated fatty acids which often lead to blockage in arteries.
-On the other hand, vegetarian food which is high in fiber and has a negligible quantity of unhealthy fat which ultimately contributes to reduced risk of cardiovascular diseases.
+On the other hand, vegetarian food which is high in fibre and has a negligible quantity of unhealthy fat which ultimately contributes to reduced risk of cardiovascular diseases.